-How has the College communicated this closure?
-How has it continued to engage its audience during the stay-at-home orders issued by Governor Tom Wolf and Mayor Jim Kenney?
-How can people continue to ‘visit’ its collections while staying home?
-How has the College planned for and implemented its reopening?
+How did the College communicate the closures?
+How did it continue to engage its audience during the stay-at-home orders issued by Governor Tom Wolf and Mayor Jim Kenney?
+How did people continue to ‘visit’ its collections while staying home?
+How did the College plan for and implement its two reopenings?

 These are some of the questions this exhibit can answer.
 Visitors can read our email updates, find links to interact with us on social media, take virtual tours of the Mütter Museum, explore the Historical Medical Library’s digital collections, and watch recorded virtual events.
 Articles and interviews written by, or about, our Fellows and staff give additional context to the COVID-19 pandemic and its impact on the Philadelphia area.
 Stories and photographs contributed by College staff and Fellows give a personal view into COVID pandemic life.